Chili Garlic Chicken Recipe (Indo-Chinese Style)

 Ginger garlic paste, rice vinegar, baking soda and salt added to a bowl.

-Step 2: Rinse 1 lb (500 g) of boneless, skinless chicken (cut into ยฝ-inch pieces) with water and drain as much water as possible.
+Step 2: Rinse 500 g of boneless, skinless chicken (cut into ยฝ-inch pieces) with water and drain as much water as possible.
 Pat the pieces with paper towels to remove as much moisture as possible.
-Add the pieces to the bowl with the ginger-garlic paste and mix well to coat with the marinade.
+Add the pieces to the bowl with the ginger-garlic paste, then mix well to coat them in the marinade.
 Keep aside for 30 minutes.

 Chicken mixed with the marinade.

-Step 3: Add 3 tablespoons of cornstarch and 3 tablespoons of all-purpose flour to the bowl and mix well to coat the chicken with the dry mixture.
+Step 3: Add 3 tablespoons of cornstarch and 3 tablespoons of all-purpose flour to the bowl.

 Cornstarch and all purpose flour added to the bowl.